allen-chiang/Time-Series-Transformer/docs/source/quick_start.rst

             [3]]])}, array([3, 4]))

-Note: To see the full use case, please refer to Gallery section.
+Note: More Advance manipulation including stacking different sequence and multi-steps prediction can refer gallery.